metinc/abuse/BUILDING.md

 # Installers (Packages)

 The CMake setup includes some CPack configurations to enable building installers.
-Under Windows, it will create a [WIX](http://wixtoolset.org/) installer and a ZIP file.
+Under Windows, it will create a [WIX](http://wixtoolset.org/) installer and a .zip file.
+Under Linux, it will create .deb, .rpm, and .tar.gz packages.
-Under macOS, it will create a DMG and a TGZ.
+Under macOS, it will create .dmg and .tgz files.

 To build them under Linux or macOS, run: